Inner derivations of exceptional Lie algebras in prime characteristic

 Returning to the reference \cite{Elf4}, the key idea in this paper is the formula stating that any derivation is the sum of an inner derivation plus a derivation annihilating a fixed Cartan subgalgebra (\cite[Proof of Proposition 8.1]{Elf4}).
 We have proved that a certain extension of this idea is also true for Chevalley algebras of exceptional type: any derivation is the sum of an inner derivation plus a derivation mapping a fixed Cartan subalgebra into the center.
 Thus, when the center is null, we recover the formula in \cite{Elf4}.
 This formula reduces the computation of the dimension of the derivation algebra to the computation of the dimension of the vector space $V$ of derivations mapping a fixed Cartan subalgebra into the center.

-In any case we have proved that $V$ has a very low dimension, but in spite of this, the computations needed to determine $\dim V$ have been specially complex in the case of $\ppr{e}_8$.

 For the exceptional algebras of low rank $\ppr{g}_2$ and $\ppr{f}_4$, most of the computational algebra packages with support for Lie algebras gives us directly the dimension of the derivation algebra.
-This is the case of GAP which has been our choice for these computations.
-However this brute-force approach does not work for the algebras $\ppr{e}_i$, $i=6,7,8$ which have a higher rank.
-In this cases even the powerful computing servers that we tried run out of memory almost immediately.
-Thus, a different strategy was needed and the solution came of the hand of the space $V$ which complements the ideal of inner derivations.
-So our approach is based on: (1) reducing the computation of the dimension of the derivation algebra to the computation of the dimension of $V$; (2) computing $\dim(V)$ (which is the difficult part).

-For the computation of $\dim(V)$ we needed to let the main routine to run under {\it Mathematica} of Wolfram Reseach, for $5$ minutes with $\ppr{e}_6$, an hour with $\ppr{e}_7$, and almost 3 days with $\ppr{e}_8$.
+However this computational approach does not work for the algebras $\ppr{e}_i$, $i=6,7,8$ which have a higher rank.